mpod/kernel-playground/README.md

 70: -- -- -- -- -- -- -- 77
 ```

+From results of the `i2cdetect` we can conclude that some device exists at
-Program `i2cdump` can be used for reading registers of the I2C device at address
+address `0x77`.
+Program `i2cdump` can be used for reading registers of the I2C
-`0x77`.
+device at this address.

 ```
 pi@raspberrypi:~ $ i2cdump -y 1 0x77